web-genome/My_Python_Learnings_for_Genomics/Algorithms_for_DNA_Sequencing/README.md

-This folder contains the files with Python codes written by me during the course named "Algorithms for DNA Sequencing" by Johns Hopkins University.
+This folder contains the files with Python codes written by me during the coursera course named "Algorithms for DNA Sequencing" offered by Johns Hopkins University.